NoroffFEU/development-platforms/src/content/docs/ai-ml/ai-and-frontEndDevelopment.md

 Further more AI tools can be used to improve the existing web app without having to integrate new AI models and technologies.
 AI tools like Userway can help do an accessibility audit of a web application, it can check if it complies with the latest WCAG guidelines.
 It can even optimize the code to be more inclusive and usable.

-AI tools to use are Userway and Testim
+AI tools to use are Userway and Testim.

 Key tips:
 - **Use AI tools to test the UI:** AI tools like Testim will help developers find errors and identify issues with the web application's UI.